Resources graphic designerS use

-Hello everyone and welcome back to my blog, today’s post is all about graphic design resources that I use on a daily basis or to draw out inspiration.
+Hello everyone and welcome back to my blog.
+Todays post is all about resources graphic designers use on a daily basis.
+I am a freelance graphic designer based in Cornwall, you can check out my portfolio site here.
 Some of these may be really obvious to some people but maybe not to others, so let’s begin.

 Now surfing the internet is definitely one way to draw inspiration for ideas or to immersive yourself in the world of design.

 Pinterest – an all great all rounder.
 You can find design work easily by using the search bar, following inspirational designers or studios and you can also create your own boards to get certain styles going.
 I will leave my Pinterest here which has a lot of design boards, you can also have a look through who I’m following to see if anyone tickles your fancy.

 BP&O – Is a great place to find latest branding, packaging and logo design.

 It’s Nice That – A site that champions all types of creativity.

 D&AD – The global association for creative advertising and design awards.

 Instagram – Is definitely a place I forget to check but can be really helpful.
 You can follow design pages on basically anything, certain hashtags or it is especially helpful for sourcing illustrators and other creatives for a project.
 I’ll leave my design one here.